replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-pod-statuses.md

 description: Detecting Kubernetes pods with certain statuses
 ---

-The `clusterPodStatuses` analyzer is used to detect all pods that have a certain status.
+The `clusterPodStatuses` analyzer is used to detect pods that have a certain status.
 The `when` attribute supports standard comparators to compare the status of the pod.

 The `clusterPodStatuses` analyzer uses data from the [clusterResources collector](https://troubleshoot.sh/collect/cluster-resources).